mdrahmed/cheatsheets/leet_notes/README.md

 ### [136.
 Single Number](https://leetcode.com/problems/single-number/description/)
 **XOR returns 1 if corresponding 2 bits are different.
-XOR a number with itself it will return 0, so, XOR cancels same number.**
+XOR a number with itself it will return 0, so, XORing same number cancels each other.**
 ```
         result = 0
         for num in nums: